-- All students and staff who have symptoms of COVID19 OR travelled outside Canada in the last 14 days OR are identified as a close contact of a confirmed case or outbreak are directed to stay home and self-isolate, including children of essential service workers who are ill. - Parents and caregivers are asked to perform the Daily Health Check prior to sending the student to school.
+- Students or staff are asked to stay home if sick or symptomatic and are encouraged to seek medical advice. - All students and staff who have symptoms of COVID19 OR travelled outside Canada in the last 14 days OR are identified as a close contact of a confirmed case or outbreak are directed to stay home and self-isolate, including children of essential service workers who are ill. - Parents and caregivers are asked to perform the Daily Health Check prior to sending the student to school.
 Students must stay home if they are sick or symptomatic.
-The Daily Health Check can be found https://doi.org/10.1007/journal.org/ - Staff and visitors are asked to perform the Daily Health Check prior to arriving at school. - Procedures for students and staff who become ill at school are in place.
-See Appendix A. - In the event of illness, staff and parents/caregivers ( for their child ) should seek further medical guidance by completing the COVID19 self-assessment tool, call 8-1-1 or the Northern Health COVID19 Online Clinic & Information Line (not the local health unit ) at 1-844-645-7811.
+The Daily Health Check can be found here. - Staff and visitors are asked to perform the Daily Health Check prior to arriving at school. - Procedures for students and staff who become ill at school are in place.
+See Appendix A. - In the event of illness, staff and parents/caregivers (for their child) should seek further medical guidance by completing the COVID19 self-ass essment tool, call

+8-1-1 or the Northern Health COVID19 Online Clinic & Information Line (not the local health unit) at 1-844-645-7811.
 The virtual clinic will assess, arrange for testing if necessary, and report to public health.
 Anyone experiencing symptoms of illness should not return to school until they have been assessed by a health-care provider to exclude COVID-19 or other infectious diseases and their symptoms have resolved.
+A doctor's note is not required for students or staff to return to school.